-- 2. Create a minimum of five new jobs within the first 24 months. - To qualify for the tax credit - 1.
+- To qualify for the tax credits - 1.
 New jobs must be filled by Louisiana residents who have been living in the state at least 30 consecutive days before being hired. - 2.
 Employees in 35 percent of new jobs created must meet at least one of the following four certification requirements: - a.
-Residency - (1) If the company is located in an urban parish, the employee must live in an enterprise zone in the parish the company is located; - (2) If the company is located in a rural parish and located in an enterprise zone, the employee may live anywhere in the parish the company is located; - (3) If the company is located in a rural parish and not located in an enterprise zone, the employee must live in an enterprise zone in the parish where the company is located; or - (4) If the company is located in an Economic Development Zone, the employee may live anywhere in the parish the company is located. - b.
+Residency - If the company is located in an urban parish, the employee must live in an enterprise zone in the parish the company is located; - 2.
+If the company is located in a rural parish and located in an enterprise zone, the employee may live anywhere in the parish the company is located; - 3.
+If the company is located in a rural parish and not located in an enterprise zone, the employee must live in an enterprise zone in the parish where the company is located; or - 4.
+If the company is located in an Economic Development Zone, the employee may live anywhere in the parish the company is located. - 5.
+For contracts entered into on or after July 1, 2007, residency is met if the employee is a resident of any enterprise zone in Louisiana for all four situations listed above. - b.
 Receiving some form of public income assistance prior to being employed. - c.
 Considered unemployable by traditional standards or lacking basic skills. - d.
 Physically challenged.